Fence Installation Cost in San Francisco (2026)

 Community❓Common Questions

-Yes, a permit is required if the fence exceeds 3 feet in the front yard or 6 feet in the backyard.
-Permit fees in 2026 typically range from $50 to $490 depending on project complexity.
+Yes, a permit is required from the Department of Building Inspection (DBI) if the fence exceeds 3 feet in the front yard or 8 feet in the rear/side yards.
+Permit fees typically range from $180 to $600 depending on project valuation.

 📊Our Methodology